samhithakeluth/TA211-Project-/README.md

 Cannon & Castle

 Project Overview
 This project combines ancient warfare aesthetics with modern engineering principles to design and build a **Cannonball Shooter** and a **Castle Structure**.
 It features a functional spring-based cannon mechanism and a meticulously crafted castle model, showcasing precision manufacturing processes and mechanical design.
+Our project was also announced as **Best Project for 2023-24(2)** for TA211 course.

 Features
 - Cannonball Shooter: